50 Interesting & Fun Facts About Minnesota State to Know

 It was the 32nd state

-You can't start any list of interesting facts of Minnesota without mentioning that it was the 32nd state in the Union.
+You can't start any list of interesting facts about Minnesota without mentioning that it was the 32nd state in the Union.
 May 11, 1858 marks the day this great state earned its star on the United States flag.

 It's also called the "The Land of 10,000 Lakes"